suclike/Android-N-Java8-Sample/README.md

 ![lambda](/art/lambda.png)

-- **more-java8-app**: Let's you try the [rest](https://developer.android.com/intl/es/preview/j8-jack.html) of the Java 8 features supported only by Android N only compatible with devices/emulators API 24+ (N)
+- **more-java8-app**: Let's you try the [rest](https://developer.android.com/intl/es/preview/j8-jack.html) of the Java 8 features supported only by Android N

+  Only compatible with devices/emulators API 24+ (N)

 ![more](/art/more.png)